 Blanching broccoli is the best way to make it!
-Ts so delicious because it preserves SO much flavor and settles the raw, bitter taste.
-It ensures that your broccoli is nicely cooked but also still has a nice crunch to it.
+It is so easy and delicious because it preserves SO much flavor and settles the raw, bitter taste.
+Blanching broccoli ensures that your broccoli is nicely cooked but also still has a nice crunch to it.
 It goes well with just about anything!
 This 10 minutes side dish is the perfect addition to any weeknight meal.
+I make this recipe weekly here in my own home.

 - You literally can have this side dish on the table within 10 minutes.

-- This recipe goes great in just about anything like stir fries and crockpot meals.
+- This recipe goes great in just about anything like stir fry and crockpot meals.

 - The balancing process ensures the broccoli is well cooked while still having a nice crunch to it.